ImConsKrypt/Tibia-External-VIP-List/README.md

 **KNOWN "ISSUES"**

 Due to the nature of the RESTFul API, there is a slight delay to when people appear to show online/offline, unfortunately this is nothing that I can help as thats just how it is to reduce load on the services provided.

+**PLANNED UPDATES**
+- Adding Guild names to the players that are tracked (with option to disable this feature)